awslabs/diagram-maker/docs/explore/demos.md

 # Demos

-We have a few demos with different configurations to showcase different use cases that diagram maker could be used for.
+Here are a few demos with different configurations to showcase uses of diagram maker.
 Read more about diagram maker configurations [here](/usage/configuration.html).

 * **[Left Right Rectangular](/examples/LeftRightRectangular.html)** : Uses a LeftRight connector placement with rectangular shape nodes by default.
 * **[Top Bottom Rectangular](/examples/TopBottomRectangular.html)** : Uses a TopBottom connector placement with rectangular shape nodes by default.